BaterdeneOdongerel/kisi-test/README.md

      pubsub_subscription: baterdene-kisi-sub

   2. [PROJECT_ID] value needs to be changed so that it can be unique Cloud uniqeq ID.
-Change it !!!
+Please change it !!!

   3. run following commands to create pubsub project, topic ,and sub.

      1. gcloud projects create [PROJECT_ID].

-     2. gcloud pubsub topics create my-project-baterdene-topic.
+     2. gcloud pubsub topics create baterdene-kisi-topic.

      3. gcloud pubsub subscriptions create baterdene-kisi-topic --topic baterdene-kisi-sub.

         Please make sure that you are loggin in google cloud service and account if you face any errors.

-  4. run following commands to run background worker bundle exec run run_worker
+  4. run following commands to run background worker.

+     bundle exec run run_worker
   5. enter 2 number and send.

   6. Take look at the other console that runs worker.